impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 export RBENV_HOOK_PATH
 ```

 This syntax is definitely parameter expansion, but I haven't seen the `#:` syntax before.
-I don't know if `#:` is a specific command in parameter expansion (like `:+` or similar), or if `:` is a character that we're performing the `#` operation on.

 I search [the GNU docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener"} for `#:`, since it looks like a specific kind of expansion pattern, but I don't see those two characters used together anywhere in the docs.
+This is definitely parameter expansion, though.

-Maybe it's just the `#` pattern we've seen before, for instance when we saw `parameter#/*`?
+Maybe this is just another example of the `#` pattern that we've already seen before, for instance when we saw `parameter#/*`?
 In that case, we were removing any leading `/` character from the start of the parameter.
 Maybe here we're doing the same, but with the `:` character instead?

 As an experiment, I update my test script to read as follows: